SergeySatskiy/codimension/trunk/doc/plugins.md

                                             config_dialog.py
 ~~~

-The `pdfexporter.cdmp` file contains textual plugin description.
+The `pdfexporter.cdmp` file contains a textual plugin description.
 The name of the
 file does not matter, Codimension looks for the .cdmp file extensions.
 A
-content of pdfexporter.cdmp file may be similar to the following.
+content of the pdfexporter.cdmp file may be similar to the following.

 ~~~
 [Core]